© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cae-Banal Castle Mound is a scheduled monument protected by Cadw under reference RD108.
 View the official record →

-Cae-Banal Castle Mound is a motte-and-bailey earthwork located in Radnorshire, Wales, that dates to the Norman period of medieval Wales.
+Cae-Banal Castle Mound is a medieval motte situated in Radnorshire, Wales, representing a form of fortification characteristic of the Norman period and its aftermath.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD108.

 Cae-Banal Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cae-Banal Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD108.